picchius94/META-UGV/README.md

 Run `planning_simulation_h_performance.py`.

 All the entries of the dictionary `params` can be changed to modify terrain type, map size, initial vehicle position, etc..

+### Note!
+Line 37 in `my_chrono_simulator.py` must be changed with the correct local path to the Chrono Data directory.

 ## Miscellaneous
 ### Terrain Types and SCM Parameters